dpjanes/iotdb-homestar/README.md

 IOTDB / Home☆Star is an Open Source IoT Platform / API in Node.JS.
 I'd tell you it's the _best_ IoT Platform, but I hope you can discover this for yourself.

+What does it work with?
+Well potentially: anything.
+Currently, WeMos of all sorts, Philips Hue Lights, TCP Lighting, Pins on your Raspberry Pi, Bluetooth Low Energy thingies, Sonos, Chromecasts, LittleBits, LG TVs, Denon AVRs, and more….

 ### IOTDB v.
 Home☆Star

 First, a simple introduction of "what's what".